RoboStack/ros-noetic/README.md

 [__Table with all available packages & architectures__](https://robostack.github.io/noetic.html)

 ## Why ROS and Conda?
 Welcome to RoboStack, which tightly couples ROS with Conda, a cross-platform, language-agnostic package manager.
 We provide ROS binaries for Linux, macOS, Windows and ARM (Linux).
 Installing other recent packages via conda-forge side-by-side works easily, e.g. you can install TensorFlow/PyTorch in the same environment as ROS Noetic without any issues.
 As no system libraries are used, you can also easily install ROS Noetic on any recent Linux Distribution - including older versions of Ubuntu.
 As the packages are pre-built, it saves you from compiling from source, which is especially helpful on macOS and Windows.
 No root access is required, all packages live in your home directory.
+We have recently written up a [blog post](https://medium.com/robostack/cross-platform-conda-packages-for-ros-fa1974fd1de3) with more information.

 ## Installation